-2 quantities.
+1 it would have been necessary for Aquila to have purchase power in relatively small 2 quantities.
 Furthermore, because capacity can be added to a power supply portfolio only 3 in discrete increments, it is not uncommon for a portfolio to have a mix that is different 4 from a theoretically optimum mix by the magnitude of the resources that are added to the 5 portfolio.
 The relatively small differences between the existing and hypothetical 2005 6 power supply portfolios indicate that the Aquila portfolio that existed in 2005 is highly 7 consistent with a theoretically optimum power supply mix.
-With regard to your review of Aquila's planned power supply expansion reported in the 8 Q. 9 2005 IRP, please elaborate on your findings.
+8 Q. With regard to your review of Aquila's planned power supply expansion reported in the 9 2005 IRP, please elaborate on your findings.

 10 A. The analysis found that planned generation additions referenced for the 2005 IRP are 11 reasonably consistent with a theoretically optimum expansion plan.
-The Preferred Plan 12 resource expansion plan for the Electric Systems presented in the 2005 IRP was 13 compared to a theoretically optimum expansion plan beginning in 2010.
+The Preferred Plan resource expansion plan for the Electric Systems presented in the 2005 IRP was 12 13 compared to a theoretically optimum expansion plan beginning in 2010.
 Both the 2005 14 IRP and the optimum plan suggest that through 2015 Aquila can satisfy future resource 15 needs of the Electric Systems at the lowest cost using a mixture of resources that include 16 power purchases from new coal-fired steam resources and either purchases of market 17 capacity or the installation of new natural gas-fired combustion turbines.
-18 The power supply expansion plan presented in the 2005 IRP and the theoretically 19 optimum power supply expansion plan developed through the analysis differ slightly in 20 the quantities and timing of resources; however, the differences are readily explained 21 given that market energy transactions were not modeled in the analysis.
-Because no 22 external market energy transactions were modeled, results of the analysis favored a it would have been necessary for Aquila to have purchase power in relatively small quantities.
+18 The power supply expansion plan presented in the 2005 IRP and the theoretically 19 optimum power supply expansion plan developed through the analysis differ slightly in 20 the quantities and timing of resources; however, the differences are readily explained given that market energy transactions were not modeled in the analysis.
+Because no 21 external market energy transactions were modeled, results of the analysis favored a 22

-1 conservative, self-build, power supply plan, resulting in a greater percentage of base-2 loaded resources than identified in the 2005 IRP.
+- conservative, self-build, power supply plan, resulting in a greater percentage of base loaded resources than identified in the 2005 IRP. - 3